Button to Homepage Theory Air Seasoning Kiln Drying Dehumidifier Drying High Temperature Drying Drying Defects

 Where possible:

-• The timber drying yard and its stock should be located well away from ponds and rivers which elevate the relative humidity.
+• The drying yard and its stock should be located well away from ponds and rivers which elevate the relative humidity.

 • It is important to ensure that suitable fire breaks are provided to contain fires.